Alternative · Universal AI employee (enterprise)

 AI Customer Success Lead(KORA-01)

-If Ema's customer-service personas felt right but the configuration cycle is more than the team can absorb.
+If Ema's customer-service personas felt right but the setup cycle is more than the team can absorb.
 KORA-01 ships with the routing rules and the dollar-threshold escalation path the CS lead would write themselves.

 AI Marketing Strategist(VEXA-01)